GeorgeSchiro/GetCert2/README.md

 -SaveSansCmdLine=True

-    Set this switch False to leave the profile file untouched after a command line has been passed to the EXE and merged with the profile.
-When true, everything but command line keys will be saved.
-When false, not even status information will be written to the profile file (ie. 'GetCert2.exe.config').
+    Set this switch False to allow merged command-lines to be written to the profile file (ie. 'GetCert2.exe.config').
+When True, everything but command-line keys will be saved.

+-ScriptBindingDone=''

+    This is the PowerShell script snippet that handles any final processing after the successful binding of a new certificate.

+-ScriptCertAcquired=''

+    This is the PowerShell script snippet that handles any final processing after the successful acquisition of a new certificate from the certificate provider.

 -ScriptSSO= SEE PROFILE FOR DEFAULT VALUE